abdulnouralzoubi/OCA-Task-1-Wireframe-Mockup/README.md

 # Project Overview
 This project contains the wireframe and mockup designs for overdrive home web page.
 The purpose of this task is to showcase my skills in reproducing the design of a selected web page.

+# Purpose and Goals
+The goal of this project is to demonstrate proficiency in creating wireframes and mockups for a web page.
+The wireframe is intended to outline the main features and layout of the web page, while the mockup aims to provide a realistic visual representation of the web page’s final look.

 # How to View the Design
 To view the wireframe and mockup:
 1. Open the [Wireframe.pdf](/Wireframe.pdf.pdf) and [Mockup.pdf](/Mockup.pdf) files online through GitHub, or in any PDF viewer.